Berry curvature, spin Hall effect and nonlinear optical response in moir\'e transition metal dichalcogenide heterobilayers: Introduction

-In this work, we describe the moir\'{e} TMD heterobilayer as a massive Dirac Fermion moving in periodic moir\'e potential, in which the moir\'e potential of both conduction band and valence band are taken into account.
-Given that the low energy states are near the valence band edge, we project out the freedom of conduction band by using the quantum commutation relation of crystal momentum $\hat{\bm{p}}$ and position $\hat{\bm{r}}$.
-Remarkably, we find the moir\'e potential on the conduction band, which although is $1\sim 2$ eV away, contributes a periodic pseudo-magnetic field(PMF) to the valence band in the low energy state.
-We next show that the periodic PMF results in a moir\'e valley-contrasting Berry curvature distribution, which exhibits net Berry curvature in each valley.
-Being consistent with the experiment \cite{tschirhart2022intrinsic}, we find a large spin Hall effect in this case.
-It arises from a combination of the giant Ising SOC and the net Berry curvature induced by PMF.
-Finally, we show that the predicted moir\'e valley-contrasting Berry curvature distribution induced by the periodic PMF would exhibit a salient feature in the shift current response, which is a second-order DC response by applying a linear polarized light.
-The shift current response is tied to the quantum geometric properties of the system and microscopically varies due to changes in properties of the Bloch wavefunction upon excitation between bands \cite{Sipe2000, cook2017design,morimoto2016topological}.
-Due to the presence of valley-contrasting Berry curvature distribution, we find that the photoncurrent as a function of photon energy exhibits two peaks and the peak separation is proportional to the strength of PMF.
-Our theory highlights that the periodic PMF plays an important role in the novel responses induced by Berry curvature in moir\'e heterobilayer TMD.
+In this work, we describe the moir\'{e} TMD heterobilayers as a massive Dirac Fermion moving in a periodic moir\'e potential, in which the moir\'e potential of both conduction band and valence band is taken into account.
+Given that the low energy states are near the valence band edge, we project out the freedom of the conduction band by using the quantum commutation relation of crystal momentum $\hat{\bm{p}}$ and position $\hat{\bm{r}}$.
+Remarkably, we find that the moir\'e potential on the conduction band, which although being $1\sim 2$ eV away, contributes a periodic pseudo-magnetic field (PMF) to the valence band in the low energy state.
+We next show that the periodic PMF results in a moir\'e valley-contrasting Berry curvature distribution, which exhibits net Berry curvature flux in each valley.
+Being consistent with the experiment in \cite{tschirhart2022intrinsic}, we find a large spin Hall effect in this case.
+It arises from a combination of the giant Ising spin-orbit coupling and the net Berry curvature flux induced by PMF.
+Finally, we show that the predicted moir\'e valley-contrasting Berry curvature distribution induced by the periodic PMF could exhibit a salient feature in the shift current response, which is a second-order DC response by applying a linear polarized light.
+The shift current response is tied to the quantum geometric properties of the system and varies microscopically due to changes in properties of the Bloch wavefunction upon excitation between bands \cite{sipe2000second,cook2017design,morimoto2016topological}.
+Due to the presence of valley-contrasting Berry curvature distribution, we find that the photocurrent as a function of photon energy exhibits two peaks and the peak separation is proportional to the strength of PMF.
+Our theory highlights that the periodic PMF plays an important role in the novel responses induced by Berry curvature in moir\'e heterobilayer TMDs.